barelyhuman/preact-example-go-inertia/README.md

 > [!NOTE]
 >
 > This is a starter example style repository.
 Basic knowledge of the tech used
-> in the stack is a pre-requesite.
+> in the stack is a pre-requisite.

 - [preact-example-go-inertia](#preact-example-go-inertia)
   - [Tech Stack](#tech-stack)